Stop Vaping - Higher Penalties for Vaping Offences

 Foreigners who visit or live in Singapore must abide by our laws.
 Foreigners who are found in possession of e-vaporisers will have their e-vaporisers seized and be issued a Notice of Composition.

-Those on a long-term pass or immigration facility, such as Employment Pass, S Pass, Work Permit, Student’s Pass, Long-Term Visit Pass, or Dependant’s Pass, may also have their pass or immigration facility revoked on a third offence, and be deported and banned from re-entering Singapore thereafter.
+Those on a long-term pass or immigration facility, such as Employment Pass, S Pass, Work Permit, Student’s Pass, Long-Term Visit Pass, or Dependant’s Pass, may also have their pass or immigration facility revoked on a third offence, and be deported and banned from re-entering Singapore.

 Foreigners caught possessing or using etomidate e-vaporisers or who test positive for etomidate may have their pass or immigration facility revoked and be deported and banned from re-entering Singapore.